great-lakes/tf-object-detection-scripts/README.md

 Save exported `.xml` files in `[DS]/frames/labeled/`

 ## 3. Convert .xml to .record
 TensorFlow requires labeled data to be converted into `.record` files for training.
 We have provided a script that converts `.xml` files into `.csv`, and ultimately `.record` files.

+Example running script:
+```
+python code\convert_xml_to_record.py --dataset_name=example_dataset --pbtxt_file=pascal_label_map.pbtxt
+```
-Breaking this step down (already taken care of by the script):
+Breaking this conversion into two main steps (already taken care of by the script):

 ### Step 1: `xml` -> `csv`
 The `.xml` files containing the frame name, labels and coordinates will be converted into `.csv` files.
 This is a convenience step for the developer, allowing easy viewing and manipulation, if needed through programs such as Excel.
 The resulting `.csv` files will be used to create the `.record` files in the next step of this script.

-Example running script:
-```
-python code\convert_xml_to_record.py --dataset_name=example_dataset --pbtxt_file=pascal_label_map.pbtxt
-```

 Example output from the first step of the script (using default 80% train/eval split):
 ```